At the Project:

 - The cloacal protuberance acts as a temporary holding chamber where a male's

-sperm can complete their development and be kept cool.
+sperm can complete their development and be kept cool before their transfer to

 - The cloacal protuberance below is typical of a breeding male swallow.